biobakery/humann/readme.md

 ----

-## Guides to HUMAnN2 utility scripts ##
+## Guides to HUMAnN 2.0 utility scripts ##

 ### humann2_associate ###

-`humann2_associate` is included as a statistical aid for the [HUMAnN2 Tutorial](https://bitbucket.org/biobakery/biobakery/wiki/humann2).
+`humann2_associate` is included as a statistical aid for the [HUMAnN 2.0 Tutorial](https://github.com/biobakery/biobakery/wiki/humann_v2.0).
 This script is not currently recommended for other purposes.

 ----

 ### humann2_barplot ###

 * **Basic usage:** `$ humann2_barplot --input $TABLE.tsv --feature $FEATURE --outfile $FIGURE`
-* `$TABLE.tsv` = a stratified HUMAnN2 output file
+* `$TABLE.tsv` = a stratified HUMAnN 2.0 output file
 * `$FEATURE` = Feature from the table to plot (defaults to first feature)
 * `$FIGURE` = Where to save the figure
 * Run with `-h` to see additional command line options

-`humann2_barplot` produces plots of stratified HUMAnN2 features. **Note**: unlike many other HUMAnN2 utilities, `humann2_barplot` requires the Python scientific stack (notably `matplotlib`) to operate. `humann2_barplot` includes many options for sorting and scaling data, as detailed in the `--help` menu. `humann2_barplot` is also explored in greater detail in the [HUMAnN2 Tutorial](https://bitbucket.org/biobakery/biobakery/wiki/humann2).
+`humann2_barplot` produces plots of stratified HUMAnN 2.0 features. **Note**: unlike many other HUMAnN 2.0 utilities, `humann2_barplot` requires the Python scientific stack (notably `matplotlib`) to operate. `humann2_barplot` includes many options for sorting and scaling data, as detailed in the `--help` menu. `humann2_barplot` is also explored in greater detail in the [HUMAnN 2.0 Tutorial](https://bitbucket.org/biobakery/biobakery/wiki/humann2).

-Here is an example of a HUMAnN2 barplot for a pathway (denitrification) that was preferentially enriched in Human Microbiome Project oral samples relative to other body sites.
+Here is an example of a HUMAnN 2.0 barplot for a pathway (denitrification) that was preferentially enriched in Human Microbiome Project oral samples relative to other body sites.
 This figure uses many options from `humann2_barplot`, including regrouping by genus, pseudolog scaling, and sorting samples by similarity and metadata:

 ![page_DENITRIFICATION-PWY.png](https://bitbucket.org/repo/bAAy6o/images/731303924-page_DENITRIFICATION-PWY.png)